funspectre/funspectre.github.io/_posts/2015-09-19-sticky-oddball.md

 I'm still your friend whether or not the skies stay blue
 I'll still hang around when there's no reason or clue
 Even when you rock a band of trouble, we'll do it double
-Cos I'm the only one that makes up the few that'll stick with you
+Cos I'm the only one that makes up the few that will stick with you
 I live for all that is true and never give up on all that I do
 And be your friend, right now, is all I want to do
 If all I've said has a lot of "I" in it, trust me when I say that's where I put you